Last updated on February 15th, 2021

 Instructions

-- Cut the fronds and the root end off the fennel bulb (save the fronds for fennel pesto and compost the root end).
+4. Cut the fronds and the root end off the fennel bulb, and discard.

 Recommended Products